 - (1) As a "Method to predict accelerations due to ship motion" referred to in the requirement in 409.
 4 (1) (A) of the Rules, the formulas for acceleration components in Pt 7, Ch 5, 428, 2 (1) of Rules for the Classification of Steel Ships can be referred to.
-(2020) - (2) The "Ships for the restricted service" referred to in 409.
+For ships employing the EDW(equivalent design waves), the hull acceleration component per ship type may be used. - (2) The "Ships for the restricted service" referred to in 409.
 4 (1) (A) of the Rules means those ships with notations "Coasting Service" or "Smooth Water Service" affixed.
 In this case, the dynamic load may be determined by the results of calculation of ship motions carried out on the basis of the data on sea and weather conditions at the navigating area which are considered appropriately by the Society.